ukoda/lcd4linux-ax206/README.md

 - `colorhigh`: The bar color as RGB or RGBA to use when the value is above `valuehigh`.
 - `style`: If set to 'H' will draw a hollow bar, otherwise it is the default solid bar.
 - `update`: Update time in mS, as per other widgets.

+### precision function

+Added a precision function to the maths library.
+It is intened to add tailing zeros to floating point number so columns of them line up nicely.
+The first argument is the value to be formated and the second argument is the number of trailing digits needed.
+It should be noted that the output is a sting, not a number, so it would be used after any maths was done.

+An example of its usage:
+- `expression  precision(file::readline(F_PW, 3), 3) . ' kW '`